dev-xo/remix-auth-totp/README.md

       // ...
     },
     async ({ email, code, magicLink, form, request }) => {
       // You can determine whether the user is authenticating
-      // via OTP submission or magic link and run your own logic if (form) {
+      // via OTP submission or Magic Link and run your own logic. if (form) {
-        console.log('OTP code form submission')
+        console.log('OTP code form submission.')
       }

       if (magicLink) {
-        console.log('Magic link clicked')
+        console.log('Magic Link clicked.')
       }

       // Gets user from database.
       // This is the right place to create a new user (if not exists). const user = await db.user.findFirst({